Tom-Olsen/Ember/readme.txt

 Where to build the binaries: <full path to build folder, e.g. C:/Users/.../Documents/c++/MyEngine/build>
 Press the configure button.

-You should now have a visual studio project named MyEngine.sln in the build folder.
+You should now have a vs project named MyEngine.sln in the build folder.
 Open the .sln with Visual Studio 2022 or later, right-click the 'MyEngine' solution, and select 'Set as Startup Project'.
 You can now build and run the code with the play button or 'ctrl + F5'.